 And no visit to Freeport would be complete if you didn’t stop into Brown Goldsmith’s Jewelry store.
-When they say custom made and quality, they mean it.
-Made in house by certified designers and gemologists, the words exquisite, extraordinary, and unique are not enough to describe the pieces that come from Brown Goldsmiths.
+When they say custom-made and quality, they mean it.
+Made in-house by certified designers and gemologists, the words exquisite, extraordinary, and unique are not enough to describe the pieces that come from Brown Goldsmiths.
 Stop in, shop, and ask for a tour.
 It will surprise you!

-24 Hours in Freeport, Maine
+24 Hours in Freeport Maine

 A Sample Itinerary to Freeport, Maine:

-- Check-in at the Harraseeket Inn
+- Check-in for an overnight stay at the Harraseeket Inn

-- Shop the Outlets
+- Shop the local shops and outlets

 - Visit Brown Goldsmith’s and ask for a tour